sally12320/CMM/README.md

 # CMM
-To check for final output, only download genome50.csv, meta_processed.csv and CMM Final Project notebook.
+To check for final output, only download meta_processed.csv first.
+Then depends on the notebook, download genome10, 50, 100 for notebook CMM Final Project on Genome10, 50, 100.